The Article

 Label: Rev-Ola

-The band, underwent a quick name abbreviation down to Smith and hit No 5 in the charts with their new single.
+The band, hit No 5 in the charts with their new single.
 They were then included on the Easy Rider LP soundtrack with their song, The Weight.
 Success seemed a step away.
 Then their second album bombed.

 McCormick headed for the exit door and a new solo album, featured on this CD.
 The style would be Northern soul dance beat in flavour.
 Backed by a selection of top session men including Hal Blaine on drums, Ray Pohlm and and Carol Kaye on bass, Ben Benay on guitar, McCormick was to release the first track on the album (and this CD) as a single.